 Describing and documenting data is one of the best ways to ensure they will be discoverable and useable in the future.
 This is often called metadata and includes the who, what, when, where, and why of how the dataset was generated.

-In general there are two types of documentation that help ensure usability far in to the future, descriptive or study-level metadata and structural or data-level documentation (NISO and UK Data Archive).
+In general there are two types of documentation that help ensure usability far in to the future, descriptive or study-level documentation and structural or data-level metadata (NISO and UK Data Archive).
 Metadata standards specify what information should be collected and help data in specific disciplines to be interoperable.
 The Research Data Alliance contains a community maintained list of Disciplinary Metadata Standards.

 Documentation needs will vary by project and discipline.
 If there isn't an existing standard, create a template that will record all the important details of the data.
 At the minimum it should include (based on MIT Documentation and Metadata guidance and UK Data Archive Study Level Documentation):